-L.21,22 ecclesiae...plectetur - i.e. excomnunication6.
+L.21,22 ecclesiae...plectetur - i.e. excommunication.

-CONCLUSION.
-The subject matter of this letter indicates that it must stand close in time to the symbol of Alexandria, which was held in the summer of 362.
-It must have been written before the middle of 363 because Athanasius in a letter to Jovian, written about that time/ time (i.e. middle of 363), states that the decrees of the Alexandrine's symbol are accepted in Gaul, Spain, Greece and all Italy, whereas in his letter Liberius is still trying to secure their acceptance.
+The subject matter of this letter indicates that it CONCLUSION. must stand close in time to the synod of Alexandria, which was held in the summer of 362.
+It must have been written before the middle of 363 because Athanasius in a letter to Jovian, written about that time/ time (i.e. middle of 363), states that the decrees of the Alexandrine synod are accepted in Gaul, Spain, Greece and all Italy, whereas in his letter Liberius is still trying to secure their acceptance.
 So the probable date of composition is the winter of 362/3.
-While the letter reveals opposition to the Alexandrine decrees, there is still no evidence of the rise of the Luciferians as a marty.
+While the letter reveals opposition to the Alexandrine decrees, there is still no evidence of the rise of the Luciferians as a party.

-5. Socr.
-IV, 12.

-^{6.} Spiritual vigour as opposed to the physical violence and threats employed by the Arians.
+- Socr.
+IV, 12. - 5.
+Spiritual vigour as opposed to the physical violence and threats employed by the Arians.

-According to G. Hermant this is the letter meant by Siricius of Rome when he says in a letter to Himerius that, after Ariminum, Liberius sent general decrees to the movinces 8.
+According to G. Hermant this is the letter meant by Siricius of Rome when he says in a letter to Himerius that, after Ariminun, Liberius sent general decrees to the m ovinces.

-Baronius, Stilting 10 and Reinerding 11 claim that Liberius was the originator of the policy of reconsiliation.
+Baronius, Stilting and Reinerding claim that Liberius was the originator of the policy of reconsiliation.
 But there is no foundation for this opinion.
-First of all, Liberius himself admits 12 that synods had already been held in Egypt and Greece to deal with this question of the lapsed bishops, and indeed ne uses their example to strengthen his argument and justify his own position.
-Secondly, if a Roman synon had been held or any decision taken by Rome on this matter before the synon of Alexandria, Athanasius would undoubtedly have mentioned it in his letter to Eurinianus.
-For him to have mentioned Spain, Gaul and Greece and omitted Rome would be unthinkable if Rome had indeed taken the leading/
+First of all, Liberius himself admits that synods had already been held in Egypt and Greece to deal with this question of the lapsed bishops, and indeed he uses their example to strengthen his argument and justify his own position.
+Secondly, if a Roman synod had been held or any decision taken by Rome on this matter before the synod of Alexandria, Athanasius would undoubtedly have mentioned it in his letter to Rufinianus.
+For him to have mentioned Spain, Gaul and Greece and omitted Rome would be unthinkable if Rome had indeed taken the leading/ leading part in the reconsiliation of the fallen bishops.
+It was the council of Alexandria, not of Rome, Athanasius, and not Liberius, who played the primary role in advocacy of the policy of moderation..

-^{7.} in his Life of Athanasius X, 6.
+Notes.
+7. in his Life of Athanasius X, 6.
+8. P.L.

-^{8.} P.L.
 XIII, 1133.

-^{9.} ac ann.
+9. ad ann.
 362 tV (1866ed) p.92.

-^{10.} Acta SS. tVI (1867) p.617sq.

-^{11.} Beitrage zur Monorius und Liberiusfrage (1865) p.52sq.
+10. Acta SS. tVI (1867) p.617sq.
+11. Beitrage zur Honorius und Liberiusfrage (1865) p.52sq.
+12. p.157 L.3sq. - 384 -

-^{12.} p.157 L.3sq.

-leading part in the reconsiliation of the fallen Dishops.
-It was the council of Alexandria, not of Home, Athanasius, and not liberius, who played the primary role in advocacy of the policy of moderation.
-13.

-This letter (B IV, 1) is inveresting in that it shows that Liberius had recovered from the misfortunes of his exist and was regaining for the see of Rome its place of importance among the churches of the West.
+This letter (B IV, 1) is interesting in that it shows that Liberius had recovered from the misfortunes of his exile and was regaining for the see of Rome its place of importance $a{10n{\odot}}$ the churches of the West.